UX/UI Case Study

 Background

-How might we keep group planning inside Ticketmaster and support shared decisions in a way that feels natural and low-pressure?
+How might we keep group planning inside Ticketmaster and help friends decide together without pressure?

 Research & Discovery